-The plans for the opening celebration include a poetry reading with free copies of the exhibition booklet, a Chautauqua of Oklahoma Flowers telling us their history in the state, a talk/presentation by Oxley Nature Center naturalist Amy Morris Marcoux, and an awards ceremony for the ROMP Rummage Flower Art Challenge.
+The opening celebration will include a poetry reading with free copies of the exhibition booklet, a Chautauqua of Oklahoma Flowers telling us their history in the state, a talk/presentation by Oxley Nature Center naturalist Amy Morris Marcoux, and an awards ceremony for the ROMP Rummage Flower Art Challenge.

-In December 2020, ROMP will be moving to its new location at 416 E. Main in downtown Locust Grove.
-Along with this move, the museum will be able to expand its services to offer a gift shop featuring exhibit-themed and poetry-related items, a garden/outdoor space with a beehive and bat and butterfly boxes, workshop and craft space, and a poetry library.
+In December 2020, ROMP moved to its new location at 416 E. Main in downtown Locust Grove.
+Along with this move, the museum has been able to expand its services to offer a gift shop featuring exhibit-themed and poetry-related items, a garden/outdoor space with a beehive and bat and butterfly boxes, workshop and craft space, and a poetry library.

 This program is funded in part by Oklahoma Humanities (OH) and the National Endowment for the Humanities (NEH). any views, findings, conclusions or recommendations expressed in the program do not necessarily represent those of OH or NEH.